ericabxy/wadder/README.md

         Add the specified key to the list of metadata to print for each entry.
 By default for each entry Wadder will print all three metadata, so normally this is not needed.
-However it can be used to re-add to the list of metadata if any key was removed with "--data-only=" or "--not-data=".
+However it can be used to re-add to the list of metadata if it was removed with "--data-only=".

 --data-only=filepos
 --data-only=size